 “But there came a time when it was time for me to go,” she said.
-“Not so much for myself, but it was time for to go and be a mom.”
+“Not so much for myself, but it was time for me to go and be a mom.”

 Her reunion with her daughter was not easy.
 In fact, it was terrifying.

 “The hardest part was getting a child that I had damaged and trying to not only take care of myself, but to take care of her,” she said.
-“After we got over the terrifying, it was exhilarating and empowering, and I knew then that I could do whatever I wanted to do with the rest of my life.”
+“After we got over the terror, it was exhilarating and empowering, and I knew then that I could do whatever I wanted to do with the rest of my life.”

 She firmly believes that it was divine intervention that led her to her current role as executive director at The GateHouse.